 You can Ring my phone (or Echo Show)

 The Ring app offers lots of features.
 You can add other Ring devices in the company’s lineup, like their doorbell cam or floodlight cam, and control all your devices in one place.
+The Ring Alarm home monitoring system integrates seamlessly with the camera as well.
 You can also view live footage from the camera or scroll through your recorded motion alerts.
 You can check to see whether your battery is charged, snooze motion alerts altogether, adjust camera sensitivity, or download video clips.

 As residents of the often-dreary Pacific Northwest, we wondered if the solar panel would keep the camera powered.